Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 \end{prop*}

-In particular, general homeomorphisms (even $C^1$-diffeomorphisms) whose phase portrait is as in example \ref{example_non_conjugacy} are not $C^0$-conjugated.
+In particular, general homeomorphisms (even $C^1$-diffeomorphisms) whose phase portrait is as in Example \ref{example_non_conjugacy} are not $C^0$-conjugated.
 Observe that there always exists a conjugation between these dynamics in the complement of the segment $[-1,1]\times\{0\}$.
 This can be seen by dividing the band into adequate fundamental domains for the action of each map.
 The obstruction appears when we try to extend the conjugation to the segment that connects the two saddles.

-This dynamical behaviour is what we encounter in the neighbourhood of a boundary component of a surface $\Sigma$, when we look at the action of a pseudo-Anosov map.
-If we choose a power of $f$ that fixes the boundary component, then we can decompose a neighbourhood of this component into a finite number of bands homeomorphic to $[-1,1]\times[0,+\infty)$ where the dynamic looks like in the example \ref{example_non_conjugacy}.
-As a final remark, observe that if $\hat{f}:\widehat{\Sigma}\to\widehat{\Sigma}$ is a pseudo-Anosov in a closed surface, we can construct a pseudo-Anosov $f:\Sigma\to\Sigma$ in a non closed surface by blowing up $\hat{f}$ along a periodic orbit.
+This dynamical behavior is what we encounter in the neighborhood of a boundary component of a surface $\Sigma$, when we look at the action of a pseudo-Anosov map.
+If we choose a power of $f$ that fixes the boundary component, then we can decompose a neighborhood of this component into a finite number of bands homeomorphic to $[-1,1]\times[0,+\infty)$ where the dynamic looks like in the Example \ref{example_non_conjugacy}.
+As a final remark, observe that if $\hat{f}:\widehat{\Sigma}\to\widehat{\Sigma}$ is a pseudo-Anosov in a closed surface, we can construct a pseudo-Anosov $f:\Sigma\to\Sigma$ in a non-closed surface by blowing up $\hat{f}$ along a periodic orbit.
 But, in view of \ref{example_non_conjugacy}, different ways of blowing up could lead to non-conjugated maps, even if all the actions on $\pi_1(\Sigma)$ are the same.